Eczema (Atopic Dermatitis)

 Vinegar Soaks (to heal skin)

-Vinegar soaks are extremely useful for a wide range of skin issues.
-They are best for healing cuts, sores, scabs, open wounds, or superficial skin infections – helping the skin to stay clean and heal quicker.
+Vinegar soaks are simple and effective for many skin problems.
+They work amazing for cuts, sores, scabs, open wounds, or minor skin infections—helping keep the skin clean and speeding up healing.

 Dry Hands (Hand Dermatitis)